apache/trafficcontrol/docs/source/api/migrating-from-v1.rst

 Python
 ______

-Update to a newer version of the `Apache-TrafficControl <https://pypi.org/project/Apache-TrafficControl>`_ package.
+Update to a newer version of the Apache-TrafficControl Python package.

 Updating endpoints manually
 ============================